The constant term of tempered functions on a real spherical space: Invariant differential operators on and (by Rapha el Beuzart-Plessis)

 \section{Invariant differential operators on $Z$ and $Z_I$ (by Rapha\"el Beuzart-Plessis)}

-To begin with, we let $Z=G/H$ be a general homogeneous space attached to a Lie group $G$ and a closed subgroup $H\subset G$.
+In the beginning we let $Z=G/H$ be a general homogeneous space attached to a Lie group $G$ and a closed subgroup $H\subset G$.
+A bit later we specialize to real spherical spaces as in the main body of the text.
 Our concern is with the algebra of $G$-invariant differential operators $\D(Z)$ and we start with a recall of the standard description of $\D(Z)$ in terms of the universal enveloping algebra $\cU(\gg)$ of $\gg_\C$.
 As usual, we denote the right regular representation of $G$ on $C^\infty(G)$ by $R$ and, by slight abuse of notation, the induced action of the enveloping algebra $\cU(\gg)$ by the same letter; in symbols:

 Now, for an element $u \in \cU(\gg)$, the operator $R(u)$ descends to a differential operator on $Z$ if and only if $u\in \cU_H(\gg)$, where